jimpick/lambda-comments/README.md

 # To Do List

-* Use blog location for CORS
 * Check that permalink and blog match
-* Private directory on S3
 * Convert config to dot-env
 * README for web page integration
 * README for client site dev